nicklockwood/iVersion/README.txt

 The key for each value must be a numerical version number consisting of one or more positive integers separated by decimal points.
 These should match the values you set for the Bundle Version (CFBundleVersion) key in your application's info.plist.

-Each value should be an array of one or more strings, each representing a single bullet point in your release notes.
+Each value should be an array of strings, each representing a single bullet point in your release notes.
 There is no restriction to the format of each release note - the approach in the example above is just a suggestion.
 You may prefer to put all your notes into a single string and add your own line formatting or indenting.
+You can also omit the release notes if you want and just have an empty <array/>.

 Plist Tips